Voices for Sustainable Food Systems and Quality of Life

 - Uniting science, technology, and indigenous knowledge to scale best practices

-- Influencing policy in favour of inclusive and sustainable food systems,
+- Influencing policy in favour of inclusive and sustainable food systems

 - Empowering local communities with actionable information

-- Strengthening ownership
+- Strengthening ownership and agency in food system transformation

-Strategies and tools
+Strategies and Multi-Platform Engagement

-- Multi-platform engagement [CoELIB TV (http://tv.coelib.org), Radio (https://radio.coelib.org) and inFocus Newsletter (https://coelib.org/index.php/coelib-infocus)] to strengthen agri- and food-system-focused communication and media.
+- Multi-platform engagement ā CoELIB TV, Radio, and inFocus Newsletter strengthen agri- and food-system-focused communication and media

-- Artificial intelligence (AI) tools like live chatbots, the call centre, and other automated response systems relay information about cross-cutting issues affecting agricultural productivity within local contexts.
+- Artificial Intelligence tools ā Live chatbots, call centres, and automated response systems relay information about cross-cutting issues affecting agricultural productivity within local contexts

-- Community forums, voices and scientific conventions for strengthening advocacy and agency in food system sustainability.
-Local languages and cultural contexts are also widely adopted across messaging and advocacy campaigns.
+- Community forums ā Voices and scientific conventions strengthen advocacy and agency in food system sustainability using local languages and cultural contexts

-- Upscaling partnerships to strengthen advocacy and agri-journalism by engaging leading media outlets in dissemination and outreach interventions while serving as critical sustainability tools for scaled advocacy.
+- Partnership upscaling ā Engaging leading media outlets in dissemination and outreach interventions while serving as critical sustainability tools for scaled advocacy

 VFL benefits from a resourceful bank of business incubation and market development, technical assistance and consulting, and research, development, and commercialisation initiatives implemented by CoELIB and stakeholders across more than 49 countries in sub-Saharan Africa.